InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 **In this course, you will discover and test technologies AI/LLM for Gen AI**

-We'll use only OpenAI Service Apis and keys to access models, Google Collab python
+We'll use  OpenAI Service and keys to access/use models with the use of apis and [Google Collab](https://colab.research.google.com/)  with python Language

 > [IMPORTANT]
 > if you want to share this course use this link [aka.ms/InseadGenAI](https://aka.ms/InseadGenAI)